Estimating Graph Dimension with Cross-validated Eigenvalues: Cross-validated eigenvalue estimation

-\begin{remark} If $\mathrm{folds}=1$ and the $p$-values $p_k$ are used to select eigenvectors, then the eigenvectors $\tilde x_k$ should be used (not $\hat x_k$).
-This is because the $p$-value $p_k$ is only associated with the eigenvector $\tilde x_k$.
-It is tempting to compute the eigenvectors of $A$ or $L$ with all of the edges and then give the $k$-th eigenvector $\hat x_k$ the $p$-values $p_k$.
-However, when the left-out edges are also used to compute the eigenvectors, this alters the eigenvectors.
-In addition to slightly changing the elements of the eigenvectors, it is common for the order of the eigenvectors to also change.
-Or, for the new eigenvectors to be a more general rotation of the subsampled eigenvectors.
-It is an area for future research to understand if and how the $p$-values can be extended.
-By making $\varepsilon$ small we can ensure that the subsampled eigenvectors $\tilde x_k$ are nearly as good as $\hat x_k$. \end{remark}

-\texttt{EigCV} easily extends to two other settings, rectangular incidence matrices and a test of independence for contingency tables.
+Algorithm \ref{alg:eigcv} (\texttt{EigCV}) operates identically for Bernoulli graphs.
+Furthermore, the framework of \texttt{EigCV} easily extends to two other settings, rectangular incidence matrices and a test of independence for contingency tables.
+We remark on the two extensions in order.

-\begin{remark} \textbf{Rectangular incidence matrices.} If the matrix $A \in \N^{r \times c}$ is either rectangular or asymmetric (e.g., the adjacency matrix for a directed graph, the incidence matrix for a bipartite graph, a contingency table, etc.), then eigenvectors should be replaced by singular vectors.
-In step 3 of \texttt{EigCV}, compute the singular vector pairs $\tilde u_\ell$ and $\tilde v_\ell$.
-Then, the test statistic is
+\begin{remark}[Rectangular incidence matrices] If the matrix $A \in \N^{r \times c}$ is either rectangular or asymmetric (e.g., the adjacency matrix for a directed graph, the incidence matrix for a bipartite graph, a contingency table, etc.), then eigenvectors should be replaced by singular vectors.
+In Step 1c of \texttt{EigCV}, compute the singular vector pairs $\tilde u_j$ and $\tilde v_j$.
+Then, the define test statistic in Step 1d as